zarusz/Training_IoT/10_MQTT.md

 ### 09. MQTT Broker (`09_MQTT`)
-This step ports the previous version to the MQTT protocol to MQTTP is more robust than long-polling over HTTP.
+This step ports the previous version to the MQTT protocol which is more robust than long-polling over HTTP.

 #### MQTT

 MQTT has been designed with the IoT systems in mind.
-It is lightweight that even the low memory systems can easily use it.
+It is lightweight, so that low memory systems can easily use it.

 Some details about [MQTT](http://mqtt.org):
 * Message Queuing Telemetry Transport (MQTT)